 Average Price of Admission

 Insurance companies and hospitals typically negotiate payments for admissions based on the diagnosis, type of services provided, and severity of the condition.
 The average price a hospital receives for admissions of different types provides some (albeit imperfect) information about the relative resources the treatment and care require.
-In 2018, the average price of a hospital admission was a little more than $45,000 overall.
+In 2018, the average price of a hospital admission (weighted by utilization) was a little more than $22,000 overall.
 Among medical interventions, in 2018, trauma and burns were the diagnoses with the highest average price per admission, both a little more than $50,000; those related to pregnancy/childbirth had the lowest price at approximately $11,000.
 Respiratory and infection diagnoses were, again, in the middle.
 A respiratory diagnosis had an average price per admission of almost $21,000, and an infection diagnosis had an average price per admission of about $27,000.
 (Note, these prices reflect the amounts paid to inpatient facilities and do not include separate payments to physicians and other clinical staff delivering services during the inpatient visit if those providers bill separate from the hospital.
 Further, they include both the amounts the insurance company pays and any out-of-pocket liability for which the patient is responsible.)
 See Figure 5.

 To account for differences in length of stay, and more directly compare resources associated with medical services provided on a daily basis, our analysis also looks at average price per day.
 We observe a three-fold difference in average price per day by diagnosis with the price per day for a burn admission averaging nearly $12,000, and a musculoskeletal admission averaging just under $4,000 per day.
 For respiratory admissions, the average price per day in 2018 was about $4,700; infection admissions averaged about $5,100 per day in 2018.
 See Figure 5.